How To Disable Comments on WordPress – 3 Easy Methods

 Disable comments only on certain pages/posts

-If you want to disable comments on only some of the posts or pages on your site, navigate to posts/pages section.
+If you want to disable comments in WordPress on only some of the posts or pages on your site, navigate to posts/pages section.
 When you hover over a certain post or page in the list some options will appear, among which will be the ‘Quick edit‘ option.
 After you click on it, find the ‘Allow Comments‘ checkbox and uncheck it.

 This solution follows the same principle as the one mentioned before, but it can save you some time.
 Go to ‘Posts’ in wp-admin dashboard, select the posts you want to edit in a bulk, and select ‘Edit’ from ‘Bulk Actions’.
 Click ‘Apply‘.